CTL logo thin white 20px

 The Center for Teaching and Learning is committed to supporting faculty in developing learning environments that include diverse perspectives and viewpoints from other world cultures, as well as promoting the development of intercultural competence among all UAB students.
 The CTL also endeavors to empower faculty in welcoming international students to our campus by creating inviting, inclusive classrooms that demonstrate an appreciation for the rich vitality they bring to campus life and learning.

 To accomplish this goal, the CTL presents the Global Awareness workshop series, providing strategies and tips for working with and teaching international students, as well as topics related to cross-cultural communication and developing intercultural competence.
-Earning the CTL Global Awareness Certificate includes attending at least 6 Global Awareness workshops.
-See below for descriptions of upcoming Global Awareness workshops.
+Earning the CTL Global Awareness Certificate includes attending 10 Global Awareness workshops and/or previously approved additional workshops.
+Descriptions of Global Awareness workshops are below.
+More details about earning the Global Awareness Certificate are on the CTL Certifications page.

 Click on a workshop title below to view more information and to register.